One Eleuthera Foundation

 Anton Sealey

-Anton Sealey- Anton D.J.
-Sealey is a veteran of The Insurance industry of The Bahamas and now serves as Vice President and Director for Insurance Management (Bahamas) Ltd. In addition, he is the current Chairman of The Bahamas Insurance Association, and a Director of Summit Insurance Company.
-An avid sportsman and respected sports administrator, Anton is the President of The Bahamas Football Association and serves in several capacities with both the regional governing body for football, The Confederation of North, Central American and Caribbean Association Football (CONCACAF), as a member of the Finance Committee and the world governing body, The Federation Internationale de Football Association (FIFA.) where he serves as a member of The Members Association Committee.
+Anton is a veteran of the insurance industry in The Bahamas and now serves as Vice President and Director for Insurance Management (Bahamas) Ltd. In addition, he is the President of The Bahamas Football Association and serves in several capacities with both the regional governing body for football, The Confederation of North, Central American and Caribbean Association Football (CONCACAF), as a member of the Finance Committee and the world governing body, The Federation Internationale de Football Association (FIFA) where he serves as a member of The Members Association Committee.

 Mario Smith, Chair

-With roots in Hatchet Bay, Eleuthera Mario is the Chief Compliance Officer for RBC Wealth Management in the Caribbean and RBC Capital Markets in The Bahamas.
-He holds degrees and diplomas from Acadia University, Canada and the University of Manchester, UK.
-Mario also serves on the Board of Rotary Bahamas Disaster Relief and is a Past Assistant Governor for Rotary District 7020.
+With roots in Hatchet Bay, Eleuthera, Mario is the Chief Compliance Officer for RBC Dominion Securities Global Limited (Caribbean) and Regional Compliance – Caribbean.
+He holds degrees from Acadia University, Canada, and the University of Manchester, UK.
+Mario also serves as a Director of CTI (Centre for Training and Innovation), as a member of the board of Rotary Bahamas Disaster Relief, and is a past Assistant Governor for Rotary District 7020.

 U.S. Board of Directors